Denver Field Division

 Denver Field Branch

-The Denver Field Branch (DFB) is located in Denver, Colorado, and is responsible for federal oversight of the regulatory and abandoned mine land (AML) programs in Colorado and Utah.
-The primary agencies responsible for carrying out the provisions of the Surface Mining Control and Reclamation Act of 1977 (SMCRA) are the Colorado Division of Reclamation, Mining and Safety and the Utah Division of Oil, Gas and Mining.
-The DFB also administers the Federal Reclamation Program to address emergency and high priority reclamation of eligible abandoned mine lands affected by coal mine hazards in Western states and tribes which do not have a state/tribe AML program approved under the Surface Mining Law.
-These states/tribes include California, Idaho, Nevada, Oregon, South Dakota, Washington, and most tribal lands.
+The Denver Field Branch (DFB) is located in Denver, Colorado, and is responsible for federal oversight of the regulatory and abandoned mine land (AML) programs in Alaska, Colorado, New Mexico and Utah.
+The primary agencies responsible for carrying out the provisions of the Surface Mining Control and Reclamation Act of 1977 (SMCRA) are the Alaska Division of Mining, Land and Water; the Colorado Division of Reclamation, Mining and Safety; the New Mexico Mining and Minerals Division; and the Utah Division of Oil, Gas and Mining.

-The DFB's major responsibilities for oversight of regulatory and AML programs include inspections, enforcement, declaration of AML emergencies, and financial assistance (grants) to the States of Colorado and Utah.
+The DFB's major responsibilities for oversight of regulatory and AML programs include inspections, enforcement, declaration of AML emergencies, and financial assistance (grants) to the States of Alaska, Colorado, New Mexico and Utah.
 In addition, The DFB reviews and processes State Program Amendments for all Western Region states and tribes.